 Olympus Zuiko 80mm f/ 4 Auto Macro.
 Adaptation on any DSLR Camera

-Olympus Zuiko 80 mm f / 4 Auto Macro - a good macro lens, macro shooting is apply to a reproduction ratio of 1: 1 or more.
+Olympus Zuiko 80 mm f / 4 Auto Macro - a good macro lens, macro shooting applies to a reproduction ratio of 1: 1 or more.
 See also Olympus Zuiko 80mm f/ 4 Auto Macro review and samples.
-The lens is specifically designed for use with a special telescopic auto extension tube and constructively has a long rear ledge, like in old rangefinder lenses.
-But in spite of such a constructive the lens has a long flange distance.
+The lens is specifically designed to use a special telescopic auto extension tube and constructively has a long rear ledge, like in old rangefinder lenses.
+But despite such a constructive, the lens has a long flange distance.
 About 65 mm.
-With such long it can be mounted on any camera with infinity safe, and even with a minimum "surgery."
+With such long, it can be mounted on any camera with infinity safe, and even with a minimum "surgery."
 I will describe below how to adapt.

 Finalizing aperture control

-The lens has an automatic aperture control, which works with cameras Olympus OM only and with telescopic auto extension tube.
-On any other system, it will not work, so it must be removed, but leave the manual control.
+The lens has automatic aperture control, which works with cameras Olympus OM only and telescopic auto extension tubes.
+On any other system, it will not work, so it must be removed but leave the manual control.
 Open the aperture so that it stood on the value f/ of "4".
-Remove the tail and pull ring.
-Next, remove the ring with extra details that provide automatic aperture control mechanical connection with a camera, they fixed screws.
+Remove the tail and pull the ring.
+Next, remove the ring with extra details that provide an automatic aperture control mechanical connection with a camera; they fixed screws.
 Now the ring should look like this.

 Next, insert the other end into place, and check how the diaphragm.
 To adhere to this ring by hand and cover the aperture manually.
 If everything is inserted correctly, it will close properly and comply with the values on the barrel.